 The University of New Hampshire also is committed to fostering a welcoming community that provides leadership for productive participation in a culturally diverse world.
-As noted in the University of New Hampshire mission statement, "The University of New Hampshire is the state's public research university, providing comprehensive, high-quality undergraduate programs and graduate programs of distinction.
-Its primary purpose is learning: students collaborating with faculty in teaching, research, creative expression and service.
-UNH has a national and international agenda and holds land-grant, sea-grant and space-grant charters.
-From its main campus in Durham, its college in Manchester and the UNH School of Law in Concord, the university serves New Hampshire and the region through continuing education, cooperative extension, cultural outreach, economic development activities and applied research."1 Additionally, the University's vision and values statement calls for developing "A Culture of Inclusion and Diversity."2 To better understand the campus climate, the senior administration at the University of New Hampshire recognized the need for a comprehensive tool that would provide campus climate metrics to collect the experiences and perceptions of its students, faculty, and staff.
+As noted in the University System of New Hampshire mission statement, "The mission of the University System of New Hampshire is to serve the higher educational needs of the people of New Hampshire.
+The University System strives to assure the availability of appropriate higher educational opportunities to all New Hampshire people; seeks to enroll a diverse student population to enhance educational experiences; and provides programs and activities based on a commitment to excellence.
+Through its institutions, the University System engages in research which contributes to the welfare of humanity and provides educational resources and professional expertise which benefit the state and its people, the region and the nation."
+To better understand the campus climate, the senior administration at the University of New Hampshire recognized the need for a comprehensive tool that would provide campus climate metrics to collect the experiences and perceptions of its students, faculty, and staff.
 During the spring of 2019, the University of New Hampshire conducted a comprehensive survey of students, faculty, and staff to develop a better understanding of the learning, living, and working environment on campus.